bblfsh/documentation/README.md

 ## Introduction

-**Babelfish is a self-hosted server for source code parsing.** The Babelfish service can parse any file, in any supported language, extracting an [Abstract Syntax Tree \(AST\)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) from it and converting it into a [**Universal Abstract Syntax Tree \(UAST\)**](uast/uast-specification.md).
+**Babelfish is a self-hosted server for source code parsing.** The Babelfish service can parse any file, in any supported language, extracting an [Abstract Syntax Tree \(AST\)][ast] from it and converting it into a [**Universal Abstract Syntax Tree \(UAST\)**](uast/uast-specification-v2.md).
 The UAST enables further analysis and transformations with either the included tools or your own tools by providing a standard open format.
 Jump to the [Getting Started](using-babelfish/getting-started.md) section to start using it!

 ### Motivation & Scope

 Babelfish was created as a solution for large scale code analysis.
 To analyze the source code from millions of repositories, at each revision.

-The current **scope is to enable parsing of single files in any popular programming language** and producing a [Universal Abstract Syntax Tree \(UAST\)](uast/uast-specification.md).
+The current **scope is to enable parsing of single files in any popular programming language** and producing a [Universal Abstract Syntax Tree \(UAST\)](uast/uast-specification-v2.md).

 This current scope is expected to expand in the near future to full project analysis, where the source code can be analyzed with its full context, and not just per-file.

 For more information about how Babelfish compares to other similar systems, see [this page](alternatives.md).